 The purpose of the LUB is to control the use and development of land and buildings within the County on a site specific basis.
 The LUB divides the County into crown land, agricultural, residential, commercial, industrial land use districts, lists permitted and discretionary land uses, establishes site development provisions such as building height and yard setbacks, and provides a system to amend the bylaw and issue development approvals.
 The LUB implements the policies of the IDP, MDP, ASPs, ACPs and OPs.

 View the County’s LUB.

 All development within the County requires a valid development permit unless the development is exempted in the LUB (and the MGA in some cases).
-The issuance of development permits is the responsibility of the Development Authority, either Council or the County’s Development Officer.
+The issuance of development permits is the responsibility of the Development Authority, which can be either Council or the County’s Development Officer.
 Before construction starts a builder must apply for a development permit.
-The permit ensures that the proposed building or structure or use of the land meets the regulations of the LUB for the site.
+The permit ensures that the proposed building or structure or land use meets the regulations of the LUB for the site.
 Permits also ensure municipal bylaw compliance and protect property owners from future legal and/or transactional issues.

-The Development Authority must make a decision on a development permit within 40 days unless the applicant and Development Authority agree to extend the time, and notify affected persons of the decision.
+The Development Authority must make a decision on a development permit within 40 days of deeming the application complete, unless the applicant and Development Authority agree to extend the time, and notify affected persons of the decision.
 Builders are also required to acquire applicable provincial plumbing permits, gas inspection permits, a building permit, electrical permit, and meet the requirements of the Safety Codes Act.